PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Regular Maintenance:

-• Check for cracks or deterioration
+• Check monthly for cracks, tears, or UV deterioration

-• Apply UV protectant spray monthly
+• Apply UV protectant spray to rubber and silicone plugs

-• Store out of direct sunlight
+• Store out of direct sunlight when not in use

-• Plugs shrinking (UV damage)
+• Plugs shrinking (UV damage) - replace or store properly

-• Pull loops breaking (replace with paracord)
+• Pull loops breaking - replace with paracord for durability

 Safety Considerations